signalkuppe/bootcomplete/README.md

 ```

 classname "btc-clickLink" id required on any link that fires the selection.
-See index.html, src/app.js,  src/forecast.html for an **advanced usage example.**
+See index.html, src/app.js,  src/forecast.html for a **usage examples**

 ### Options